mpwesthuizen/agile_scrum.md/README.md

 I want <What|Act>
 So that <Why|Impact>

-Simply put the difference between EPIC's and User Stories is that EPIC's are higher level that have more a a wider scope of the product.
-Whereas the User Stories have a narrow scope relative to the product that typically covers singal functionality/process.
-Both of these will frquently feature in my Trello boards.
+Simply put the difference between EPIC's and User Stories is that EPIC's are higher level that have a wider scope of the product.
+Whereas the User Stories have a narrow scope relative to the product that typically covers  a single functionality/process.
+Both of these will frequently feature in my Trello boards.

 ##### 2) Quality requirements:
 These are measures/standards used to ensure quality development.
 This is usually owned by the development team.